diptajit1996/Projects/README.md

 # Projects
-Data Analytics and Data Science
+Python Developer, Data Analytics and Data Science

 In Data Science Projects
 if you want to run plotly you need versions are: